namancdr/Newsy/README.md

 # Newsy
-A news app with react and news api
+A news app built with react and news api !